 Fifteen persons arrested during anti-illegal worker operations (with photo)

-During the anti-illegal worker operations, ImmD Task Force officers raided 45 target locations including bars, a car park, food and beverage areas, massage parlours, premises under renovation, recycling yards, residential buildings, restaurants, and a salon.
-Twelve suspected illegal workers and three suspected employers were arrested.
-The arrested suspected illegal workers comprised four men and eight women, aged 31 to 58.
-Among them, three men and one woman were holders of recognisance forms, which prohibit them from taking any employment.
-In addition, three men and two women were suspected of using and being in possession of forged Hong Kong identity cards.
-Furthermore, one man and two women, aged 38 to 51, suspected of employing the illegal workers were also arrested.
+During the anti-illegal worker operations, ImmD Task Force officers raided 14 target locations including an industrial building, manicure shops, premises under renovation, a residential building, restaurants, retail shops and a wet market.
+Eight suspected illegal workers and four suspected employers were arrested.
+The arrested suspected illegal workers comprised two men and six women, aged 22 to 49.
+Among them, one man and six women were holders of recognisance forms, which prohibit them from taking any employment.
+Furthermore, three men and one woman, aged 37 to 51, were suspected of employing the illegal workers and were also arrested.

 An ImmD spokesman said, "Any person who contravenes a condition of stay in force in respect of him or her shall be guilty of an offence.
 Also, visitors are not allowed to take employment in Hong Kong, whether paid or unpaid, without the permission of the Director of Immigration.
 Offenders are liable to prosecution and upon conviction face a maximum fine of $50,000 and up to two years' imprisonment.
 Aiders and abettors are also liable to prosecution and penalties."

 The spokesman warned, "As stipulated in section 38AA of the Immigration Ordinance, an illegal immigrant, a person who is the subject of a removal order or a deportation order, an overstayer or a person who was refused permission to land is prohibited from taking any employment, whether paid or unpaid, or establishing or joining in any business.
-Offenders are liable upon conviction to a maximum fine of $50,000 and up to three years' imprisonment.
-Under the prevailing laws, it is an offence to use or possess a forged Hong Kong identity card or a Hong Kong identity card related to another person.
-Offenders are liable to prosecution and upon conviction face a maximum fine of $100,000 and up to 10 years' imprisonment."
+Offenders are liable upon conviction to a maximum fine of $50,000 and up to three years' imprisonment."

 The spokesman reiterated that it is a serious offence to employ people who are not lawfully employable.
 Under the Immigration Ordinance, the maximum penalty for an employer employing a person who is not lawfully employable, i.e. an illegal immigrant, a person who is the subject of a removal order or a deportation order, an overstayer or a person who was refused permission to land, has been significantly increased from a fine of $350,000 and three years' imprisonment to a fine of $500,000 and 10 years' imprisonment to reflect the gravity of such offences.
 The director, manager, secretary, partner, etc, of the company concerned may also bear criminal liability.
 The High Court has laid down sentencing guidelines that the employer of an illegal worker should be given an immediate custodial sentence.